 The longissimus thoracis et lumborum (LL), and adductor femoris (AF) muscles from 39 castrated, 23 (±1) month old huacaya alpacas were used to determine vitamin E content and the impact on lipid oxidation levels.
 At 24 h post death the LL and AF muscles were removed and sampled for meat quality analysis and subjected to simulated retail display.
 Vitamin E content of either muscle had no significant impact on colour stability or oxidation traits during retail display.
 This is thought to be due to the high levels of vitamin E (>5.4 mg/kg) in both muscles.
 Lipid oxidation levels were 0.2 mg MDA/kg higher in both muscles post retail display.
-However, overall differences in TBARS levels detected pre and post display were very low (3 mg MDA/kg.
+However, overall differences in TBARS levels detected pre and post display were very low (<1.19 mg MDA/kg) and well below sheep threshold values of >3 mg MDA/kg.
 The mechanism behind why alpaca meat has such high vitamin E levels compared to other species requires further investigation.